Caldwell University's 50Th Anniversary Of Title IX Panel Named NCAA DII Award Of Excellence Finalist

 In all, 25 schools and two conferences have been tabbed as finalists, as determined by a committee of athletics administrators.
 The national Division II Student-Athlete Advisory Committee selected the top three finalists, who will be announced at the Division II business session on January 13 at the 2024 NCAA Convention in Phoenix.

-ï¿1⁄2This honor further recognizes the outstanding effort that many people at Caldwell University and our Athletics program put into organizing such and impactful event,ï¿1⁄2 said Mark A. Corino, Caldwell University Assistant Vice President/Director of Athletics. ï¿1⁄2The distinguished panel provided valuable insight into Title IXï¿1⁄2s history and impact on women in athletics, making it one of the most special days ever for our department, the University and the community at large.ï¿1⁄2
+“This honor further recognizes the outstanding effort that many people at Caldwell University and our Athletics program put into organizing such and impactful event,” said Mark A. Corino, Caldwell University Assistant Vice President/Director of Athletics.“The distinguished panel provided valuable insight into Title IX's history and impact on women in athletics, making it one of the most special days ever for our department, the University and the community at large.”

 In front of a packed crowd, the event featured a background segment on Title IX and its contributions in promoting women in athletics, followed by a panel of influential women in athletics from different perspectives in a discussion forum with renowned New York sports personality Tina Cervasio serving as the moderator for the event.
 The standout lineup included Caldwell alumna Sarina Soriano '16, collegiate basketball coach Linda Cimino, sport and performance psychology professional Dr. Maggie Tieman, collegiate basketball coach Johannah Leedham, with additional insight from Caldwell's compliance and risk officer Elizabeth Elices and athletic compliance and student welfare officer Lynne Machtemes '98.